 Yes, I know that sounds contrary to what instincts tell us, but hear me out.

 With emotional pain, like the pain you'd experience by tripping and falling, you have the impulse to rise and start moving again.
 To brush it off, compartmentalize the pain, and continue with the busy-ness of living.
 But honestly, rushing back into things isn't always healthy long-term.

 A couple of years ago, while taking a lovely sunset stroll down a jetty, I hopped down off a rock and landed poorly on the sand.
 I was immediately struck by searing pain and a popping sensation high in my left buttock and hamstring.
 I laid there curled in a ball whimpering, trying to be "brave" and almost immediately I forced myself to get up and "walk it off."
 I was afraid of being judged as a "baby," I second guessed how hurt I was, and told myself that I was probably exaggerating the pain.

 I limped back home, searing pain and all.
 Ice, topicals for the pain, and some over the counter anti-inflammatories.
 "Suck.
 It.
 Up.
 Buttercup," I told myself.
 "You're still walking so you must be ok."

-Fast forward a little over a year.
+Fast forward a few years later.
 My bionic hamstring is better than ever now, after two hellish surgeries and a long and painful recovery, but the lesson isn't lost on me.